vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.0.5 =
+* Fix: Error messages are now returned properly when checking out.
 = 1.0.4 =
 * Fix: Achieve true PHP 7.0 compatibility.
 Void return types and nullable return types do not exist in this version.